awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | Amazon WorkMail | workmail\.AWS\_region\.amazonaws\.com |
 | Amazon WorkSpaces | workspaces\.AWS\_region\.amazonaws\.com |

 The following example shows a policy statement from a key policy\.
-The policy statement uses the `kms:ViaService` condition key to allow access to a set of AWS KMS actions only when the CMK is used through Amazon EBS or Amazon RDS in the US West \(Oregon\) region\.
+The policy statement uses the `kms:ViaService` condition key to control access to a set of AWS KMS actions\.
+It allows access only when the CMK is used through Amazon EBS or Amazon RDS in the US West \(Oregon\) region\.

 ```
 {